 2012 was a banner year for our church.
 In January, we welcomed the New Deliverance Church of Salvation and Praise, which now worships at our church on Sunday afternoons.
 Eric Hepp, in his continuing efforts to forge new connections within the music community, began a new effort: inviting student choir conductors from Vassar College to assist us.
 We also forged a new relationship by joining Habitat for Humanity and their Faith-Build initiative.
 In October 2012, we turned a new page and called Rev. Deborah Hafner DeWinter to join us as pastor.
 The Call Committee did a splendid job in bringing her to us.
 She is the combination of spiritual guide, pastoral counselor and inspiring innovator for which we were looking.

 During 2013 and 2014 our growth continued.
-Habitat for Humanity now occupies Wetzel Hall, and we continue to work with them in the Faith-Build project.
+Habitat for Humanity occupied Wetzel Hall for many years but when it needed to expand relocated, however we continue to work with them in the Faith-Build project.
 A very successful Capital Campaign helped us not only to secure our infrastructure but also to free up our budget to fund our many and varied missions.
 We initiated the “Eucharistic Visitors,” who bring communion to those who are ill or are shut-ins.
 We have also begun an English-language program for Chinese restaurant workers, and we continue to work cooperatively with St Paul’s Church, not only with our combined Vacation Bible School but also with weekly donations to their food pantry and thrift shop.

 In 2013, we took the lead in partnering with various organizations and local congregations to develop the Worship Respite Program.
-This innovative program provides some free weekend time during which caregivers can recharge their spiritual batteries.
+This innovative program provided some free weekend time during which caregivers could recharge their spiritual batteries.
+It was with great sadness that we had to close this program at the end of 2017.

 Other recent partnerships include the Repair Café, with the Poughkeepsie Society of Friends.
 They repair, free of charge, everything from electric appliances to computers.
 In addition, we host sPOKe or Doc’s PKNY Re-Cycle Project, which provides free and inexpensive, refurbished bikes for children and others in the community.

-In 2015 we began a partnership in ministry with the Lutheran Care Center, a licensed skilled nursing center.
-Pastor Deborah leads a mid-week worship service there and assists in providing orientation to new staff and pastoral care to residents.
+In 2015 we began a partnership in ministry with the Lutheran Care Center, a licensed skilled nursing center. before retiring, Pastor Deborah led a mid-week worship service there and assisted in providing orientation to new staff and pastoral care to residents.
+Some of our members also assisted with the mid-week worship, as well as the Sunday afternoon service.

 For fellowship and fun, we host a series of annual church dinners, and we also meet regularly for Fellowship Breakfasts and Table Talk Pub Nights.